-In an effort to produce long lasting implants, reduce breakage and reduce prosthetic failure, the prior art contains examples of multiple implants, varying orientation of implants, varying diameter and lengths of implants, implant protected occlusion, varying surface areas, occlusal table 50 width, varying loading schedules, varying implant locations, splinting, patient selection, soft tissue considerations, and the like.
+In an effort to produce long lasting implants, reduce breakage and reduce prosthetic failure, the prior art contains examples of multiple implants, varying orientation of 55 implants, varying diameter and lengths of implants, implant protected occlusion, varying surface areas, occlusal table width, varying loading schedules, varying implant locations, splinting, patient selection, soft tissue considerations, and the like.

-However, a significant reason for breakage and loosening of conventional dental implants is that most prior art appa- 55 rati do not allow the implant to resiliently flex relative to the jaw bone.
-The prior art has therefore resulted in implants that are often directly attached to the bone and that cannot flex within the bone.
-Loads are, therefore, concentrated at the the physiological phenomenon known as resorption and causes pathologic mobility-or mobility which is destructive the patient's mandible as well as the bridge assembly.
+However, a significant reason for breakage and loosening of conventional dental implants is that most prior art apparati do not allow the implant to resiliently flex relative to the jaw bone.
+The prior art has therefore resulted in implants that are often directly attached to the bone and that cannot flex 65 within the bone.
+Loads are, therefore, concentrated at the jaw bone.
+This concentration of stress on the bone results in the physiological phenomenon known as resorption and causes pathologic mobility-or mobility which is destructive the patient's mandible as well as the bridge assembly.
 Furthermore, patients face the difficult prospect of cleaning dental bridge assemblies which are removable.
-There 65 exists no efficient means in the art of cleaning a dental bridge assembly.
-The present invention provides a method of damping forces on a dental bridge assembly which overcomes the shortcoming in the prior art.
+There exists no efficient means in the art of cleaning a dental bridge assembly.
+The present invention provides a force dampening dental bridge assembly which overcomes the shortcoming in the prior art.